fassko/fassko.github.io/Content/blog/solidity-array.md

 delete array[0];
 ```

-If we want to remove the element and change the array's length, we can move all elements up from the element we want to delete.
+If we want to remove an element and change the array's length, we can move all elements up from the element we want to delete.
 Then pop the last element because it isn't needed anymore.

 ```
 for (uint256 i = _index; i < _array.length - 1; i++) {